Skip Navigation

 • Integrate and synergize educational efforts in energy from all parts of Texas A&M University that include Bush School of Government & Public Service, College of Agriculture and Life Sciences, School of Architecture, College of Arts & Sciences, College of Engineering, Mays Business School, and School of Law.

-The Texas A&M Energy Institute’s Master of Science in Energy (MSE), Certificate in Energy, and Certificate in Energy Technology, Law and Policy are designed to create the next generation of leaders in energy, and these programs target both students and professionals who want to be educated on the high-impact and interdisciplinary facets of the energy research landscape through quantitative analytical methods and multi-scale systems based approaches.
+The Texas A&M Energy Institute’s Master of Science in Energy (MSE) and Certificate in Energy are designed to create the next generation of leaders in energy, and these programs target both students and professionals who want to be educated on the high-impact and interdisciplinary facets of the energy research landscape through quantitative analytical methods and multi-scale systems based approaches.

 The degree program and the certificates introduce students and professionals to the multiple interdisciplinary facets of energy ranging from an overview of energy technologies (fossil-based, renewable, and non-fossil based) to multi-scale energy systems engineering methods, to energy economics, law, security, policy, and societal impact.